JayBizzle/Laravel-Migrations-Organiser/README.md

 No problem, just run `artisan migrate:organise` and your migrations will be moved into the relevant `yyyy/mm` folders.

 ##### I want my migrations back to how they were
 Again, No problem.
 Running `artisan migrate:disorganise` will move all migrations from the `yyyy/mm` folder structure into the base migrations folder.
+Add the `--force` option to delete left over folder without confirmation.